 I think.
 No!
 No!
-I know, it’s pretty difficult to find someone who knows about WordPress but doesn’t know about Jetpack.
-Jetpack is one of the most powerful and feature-riched plugins for WordPress website that’s being used for millions of websites.
+I know, it’s pretty tricky to find someone who knows about WordPress but doesn’t know about Jetpack.
+Jetpack is one of the most potent and feature-riched plugins for WordPress website that uses for millions of websites.

 No, it’s not.
-And, here, I’m going to break this myth and show you the way to use Jetpack on your WordPress website?’
+Also, here, I’m going to break this myth and show you the way to use Jetpack on your WordPress website?’

-So, Is it Really Slow Down WordPress Website?
+So, Is it a Slow Down WordPress Website?

-But, the rumors are whispered at this moment that the more plugins you have on your site, the slower it will get.
-Whether website loading speed is a major fact for SEO.
-Actually, it’s not the quantity of the Plugins on your blog or website that matter all, it’s the quality.
+However, the rumors whispered at this moment that the more plugins you have on your site, the slower it gets.
+Whether the website loading speed is a significant fact for SEO, it’s not the quantity of the Plugins on your blog or website that matter all; it’s the quality.

-Anyhow, if you are in a unique situation where logically the feature you want to leverage from Jetpack will slow your site down.
-Actually, it’s not on Jetpack, it’s the same feature coded by some other plugin which will likely have the same performance impact.
+Anyhow, if you are in a unique situation where logically the feature you want to leverage from Jetpack slow your site down.
+It’s not on Jetpack, and it’s the same feature coded by some other plugin which likely has the same performance impact.